skippy-io/skippy-io.github.io/docs/_posts/2024-01-08-skippifying-spring-boot.markdown

 permalink: /posts/skippifying-spring-boot
 ---

-The scale and complexity of Spring Boot's build make it a perfect test for Skippy's capabilities, which is why I decided to give it a try.
+The scale and complexity of Spring Boot's build make it a perfect candidate to put Skippy to the test.
+That's why I decided to give it a try.
 Check out my experiences and insights [**here**](../tutorials/skippifying-spring-boot).

 {% include_relative comments.markdown %}